Maggie-Lam/Proteomics-Workshop/index.md

 #### Registration
 There is no charge for the workshop but registration is required.<br>
-Please contact Sabrena Heilman (sabrena.heilman@ucdenver.edu) or Caitlin Moloney (caitlin.moloney@ucdenver.edu) to register.<br>
 Registration can also be completed via this link: [Registration](https://goo.gl/forms/0Js0GpKV5XmqBFQe2)

 #### Pre-requisite
 No prior experience in proteoimcs is required.
 Please bring your own labtop computer to the workshop.

 #### Questions and Comments
-Please contact Maggie Lam (maggie.lam@udenver.edu) for questions and comments.
+Please contact Maggie Lam (maggie.lam@ucdenver.edu) for questions and comments.